Mmmmmmarius/Interactive-Lab-Hub/Lab 1/README.md

 ### Remix Plan: Clavilux Mood Dial

 I really liked the results of our previous attempt, especially how the lighting supported different everyday activities.
-My remix would build on that experience by adding a control unit that lets users express how they feel and guide the atmosphere around them.
+My remix would build on that experience by adding a control unit that lets users express how they feel and guide the atmosphere around them just like how later model of the Clavilux enables audiances' ability to control the result.

 This follows the spirit of the home Clavilux instruments, whose exterior knobs allowed viewers to manipulate the light compositions.
 [Cleveland Museum of Art](https://www.clevelandart.org/art/2000.129)